šŸ¦„ Resonance‑Time Theory Canon = Spacetime + Validation

 2. 🌐 Frequency–Fluids–Forces (FFF)

-Frequency is a pervasive hum: every entity and field carries at least one resonance triad \(\mathcal{T}_R\), whether or not it forms visible structure.
-Fluids and Forces are organized expressions of this hum: Fluids provide continuous media and pathways; Forces bias and couple modes within those media, turning raw spectral chaos into ordered dynamics.[2][3]
+Frequency is the universal substrate: every entity carries at least one resonance triad $$\mathcal{T}_R$$ , whether or not it forms visible structure.
+Fluids provide continuous media in which frequencies propagate, mix, and interfere.
+Forces bias and couple these modes, converting raw spectral chaos into organized dynamics.

-On any gravitational background, the total acceleration of a parcel or particle can be written as:
+On any gravitational background, the total acceleration of a parcel or particle decomposes into four contributions:

-where \(\vec{a}_g\) is gravitational, \(\vec{a}_S\) arises from spin and rotational structures, \(\vec{a}_E\) from electric and electromagnetic fields and charge separation, and \(\vec{a}_T\) from temperature gradients and related thermodynamic forces.[4][5]
+where $$\vec{a}_g$$ is gravitational, $$\vec{a}_S$$ arises from spin and rotational structures, $$\vec{a}_E$$ from electric and electromagnetic fields, and $$\vec{a}_T$$ from temperature gradients and thermodynamic forces.
+The SET engine describes how these fields inject, redistribute, or dissipate resonance.

 Any system’s state space decomposes conceptually into: